Key point: If you’re relying on movies to teach your kids about green living – don’t.

 First of all most movie makers assume, I guess, that eco-friendly means militant adult eco-knowledge or extremely dull documentaries.
 My son has watched many eco-films like Flow and No Impact Man.
-While Cedar was somewhat appalled by all the bottled water in Flow, neither of these movies, or other movies like them held his interest.
+While Cedar was somewhat appalled by all the bottled water in Flow, neither of these movies, or other movies like them held his interest for very long.
 These are clearly made for adults, which is fine, but then what?

 Cedar’s also watched many a documentary about animals, national parks or nature in general and most didn’t empress him.
 While some fascinated him, he wasn’t fascinated to the point where he’d re-watch them over and over.
 Plus, these films didn’t appear to inspire any eco-ethics in him.

 I’m not a kid so I asked my ten-year-old which kid movies he thought were eco-friendly.
 Keep in mind that Cedar is a decent kid to ask.
 He’s seen a lot of films and more importantly he’s got a pretty good handle on green issues.
 He’s always used reusable water bottles, he carries reusable grocery bags when shopping and he’s not interested in using paper towels.
 He’s used rain barrels, composted, cooks organic, recycles and can tell you about the pros and cons of most simple green issues.

 Because Cedar’s been raised green, I figured his judgement about green movies would be good.